-- Refer to figures 2-3 and 2-4 for address and physical connection information. - Generate a list of paths for devices that have already been configured by using the LPATH command of the SYSGEN utility IO Configurator.
+- Generate a list of paths for devices that have already been configured by using the LPATH command of the SYSGEN utility IO Configurator.
 SYSGEN does not tell you if the configured device is active or available.
 During the system boot (using the ISL START command), information on which paths have been configured and which devices are available or not available is listed as the "System State at Boot Time."
-(For more information on the system state, refer to Chapter 3 and Appendix B. For more information on SYSGEN, refer to Chapter 4.) ■ Use the ISL utility, IOMAP, to list the devices on the system.
-(For more information on IOMAP, refer to Appendix E.) For 9X8LX and 9X8RX systems, use the ODE utility to list devices on the system.
-Testing the System A 900 Series HP 3000 system undergoes a self-test upon reset.
-The Series 922 through Series 949 systems test various system components including: central processing unit (CPU) instruction unit execution unit floating-point coprocessor register file translation look-aside buffer (TLB) cache boards installed memory controllers and arrays all I/O cards that have built-in, executable test routines The self-test also initializes the channel $I/O$ adapter (CA) and device adapter (DA) boards along with the first memory controller.
-The Series 950 through Series 980 systems verify that enough hardware is functioning to load and execute extended diagnostic programs from initial program load (IPL).
-This involves testing the processor, the first memory controller, the console and boot devices, and the I/O paths to the console and boot devices.
-If the initial Series 950 through Series 980 self-test is successful, the code performs a full processor test by testing the following: nonvolatile memory (NVM) stable storage central processing unit (CPU) system interface unit (SIU) cache boards translation look-aside buffer (TLB) After resetting and testing, the system either autoboots or initiates an interactive boot sequence.
+(For more information on the system state, refer to Chapter 3, "System Startup Functions," and Appendix B, "Startup, Dump, and Shutdown Listings."
+For more information on SYSGEN, refer to Chapter 4, "Using the System Generator (SYSGEN).") - Use the ISL utility, IOMAP, to list the devices on the system.
+(For more information on IOMAP, refer to Appendix E, "Verifying Attached Devices.")
+For 9X8LX and 9X8RX systems, use the ODE utility to list devices on the system. - For the N-class and A-class systems, the BCH (Basic Console Handler) SEA command in the Main Menu lists the disk and tape devices physically present on the system.

+Testing the System

+A HP e3000 (Series 900) system undergoes a self-test upon reset.:

+After resetting and testing, the system either autoboots or initiates an interactive boot sequence.
 Whether or not the system autoboots depends on how the autoboot flag is set and the presence of an autoboot file.
-For information on using the AUTOBOOT command, refer to Chapter 3.
+For information on using the AUTOBOOT command, refer to Chapter 3 , "System Startup Functions."

-The Booting Process The process of booting the processor-dependent code (PDC) and the input/output-dependent code (IODC) takes place immediately after the system self-test.
+The Booting Process

+The process of booting the processor-dependent code (PDC) and the input/output-dependent code (IODC) takes place immediately after the system self-test.
 The initialization process is hardware-driven and begins automatically.

 After the system is reset, the PDC and IODC boot sequence messages indicate or prompt for the I/O paths required for successful completion.
 For more information on proper I/O paths for startup, refer to the previous section.

+Autobooting the System

-Autobooting the system Autobooting allows you to boot the system from the primary boot path without the need to make any keyboard entries.
+Autobooting allows you to boot the system from the primary boot path without the need to make any keyboard entries.

 Boot messages vary slightly depending on whether autoboot is enabled.
 The following examples show some typical boot sequences and illustrate use of the material covered up to this point (resetting the system, system self- test, and using I/O paths).

 Autobooting a system is usually accomplished by enabling autoboot with the ISL AUTOBOOT command, resetting the system, and following the system's prompts.
-For information on the AUTOBOOT command, refer to Chapter 3.
+For information on the AUTOBOOT command, refer to Chapter 3, "System Startup Functions."

 Even when autoboot is disabled (or you have interrupted an enabled autoboot sequence as described in the next section), the system still allows you the option of autobooting by issuing an Interact with IPL (Y or N)?> message.
 (Bypassing a disabled autoboot flag setting to autoboot a system is discussed later in this chapter.)

-Example 2-5 demonstrates autobooting a Series 925 system.
+Example 2-3 demonstrates autobooting an N-Class system.
 The example is a partial listing of an uninterrupted autoboot (autoboot enabled) sequence.
 The screen may contain a different boot path display and additional information, depending on the system you are using.
-Note If you are using a Series 949 system, your primary boot path is 8.1.0.

-'''

-CM> TC

-'''
+Example 2-3.
+Autobooting an N-Class System